Last Updated on September 28, 2022 by Ava

 If you are building your following on a platform like YouTube or Etsy that already gets massive traffic, then you can send that traffic to your website rather than trying to get it organically from the search engines.

 So, in this scenario, building your portfolio on a free platform works just fine.
 I would suggest shelling out a few bucks for a custom domain at some point simply because it looks more professional.
-At this point, it’s just not imperative that you learn WordPress when something easier will suffice.

-As long as you can upload your images and make them look professional, that’s all you need.
-Your portfolio is an optional part of this whole scenario, but it’s always good to have your own place online where your creations can live.
-This allows you to build a following outside of the platforms you choose to sell your wares.
+This allows you to build a following outside of the platforms where you choose to sell your wares.
 You can also build an email list, share links to all of your shops, share your social links, and pretty much whatever your heart desires.

 So, it’s not a requirement, but just a good business practice.